GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas_supervised.md

 level of 20 for instance),

-To conclude, keep in mind that in one hand, for certain analysis such as rare cell type analysis, we will never achieve the same level of sensitivity with metacells compared to single-cells.
+To conclude, keep in mind that in one hand, for certain analysis such as very rare cell type analysis, we will struggle to achieve the same level of sensitivity with metacells compared to single-cells.
 On the other hand, you certainly won’t be able to analyze so many single-cells so easily, and you may not need extremely fine cell-type resolution for many analyses.